 For more information on how HVDS can help you to optimize your production capabilities contact us at HVDS on 01785 256976 or firstname.lastname@example.org.

-All food processors and producers are facing an unseen threat to their food processing business, and the worrying thought is that in many businesses it is; not even recognised, not budgeted, countered or planned for, and not taken seriously.
+UK food brands are facing an unseen threat to their food processing business, and the worrying thought is that in many businesses it is; not even recognised, not budgeted, countered or planned for, and not taken seriously.

 99.9% of businesses (if not all) have taken precautions and ring fenced against computer viruses and spyware etc, but this is a threat that is just as dangerous as it acts on its own impulse, strikes at random and could bring a whole business and brand to is knees.